Royal Marines Battalions (Napoleonic Wars): July 1812 to May 1814

 On 21 December the 2nd battalion sailed from Santander, along with the left wing of the 1st battalion, aboard Latona, arriving in Cawsand Bay on 4 January.
 Diadem carried the 1st, 2nd, 7th, 8th & 10th companies, carried the 2nd Battalion's artillery company (Captain Parke) and supplemental company (Captain Wilkinson), (Note: The HMS Iris Ship Muster shows entries 999 to 1103 were for embarked Marines.) with the remainder of the battalion (5 companies) embarked upon the transports Whitton and Mariner, leaving the town to Spanish forces commanded by General Mendizabal.
 (Note: Whitton appeared in Lloyd's Register (LR), as Whyton, of 370 tons (bm), launched at Hull in 1813.
 Her master and owner was Collinson, and her trade was London transport.
 She foundered on 28 January 1815 whilst on a voyage from Lisbon, Portugal to Bristol.
-Al aboard were saved.)
+All aboard were saved.)
 The surviving muster lists show the Marines disembarked at Plymouth on 7 January 1813.

 The deployment of both battalions in Northern Spain forced the French to redeploy 30,000 men, away from the Salamanca campaign.
 The Duke of Wellington was so impressed that he requested they would be placed under his command, but was rebuffed by the Admiralty.

 Given the heterogeneous nature of the battalion, and its deployment in Spain immediately after inception, Major Malcolm felt that the 2nd Battalion was lacking in discipline.
 He requested that the 2nd Battalion be deployed to the barracks at Berry Head Fort in Torbay, so that drilling of the unit would result in better discipline and cohesion.
 The 2nd Battalion was dispatched to Berry Head on 14 January aboard HMS Diadem and HMS Latona, having boarded on 12 January.
 Within a month of the battalion's arrival in Berry Head Fort, the intensive drill bore fruit.